SvenGarson/bilby/README.md

   + How to enable styled rendering like underline; lin1e-through; background color; foreground color; borders and negatives?

 - Finishing up
+  + Enforce ansii-C
+  + Make sure memory is cleaned up properly in the setup sequence when things don't work out
   + Lint the project and make sure spacing and indentation works properly
   + Add handle to Monogram like Ascii Pngfy as source of inspiration
   + Handle all TODOs